csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-07-rhel-processes-and-basic-monitoring.md

 To find large files specifically, we use the find command in combination with du.

-To find Large Files (e.g., larger than 1 GB) we can use find /path/to/search -type f -size +1G Arguments -type f: Searches for files, -size +1G: Finds files larger than 1 GB.
+To find Large Files (e.g., larger than 1 GB) we can use find `/path/to/search -type f -size +1G`.

+Arguments `-type f` searches for files, `-size +1G` finds files larger than 1 GB.

 ```
 [root@rhel-9-3 acs]# sudo find / -type f -size +1G